 • Mileage at 45p

-You'll be given all the tools you need to deliver our one-hour session that delivers key messages in an engaging way.
+If you like speaking in public is it a lovely role.
+You'll be given all the tools you need to deliver the one-hour session that delivers key messages in an engaging way.

 The carefully-planned sessions helps people understand more about what dementia is (and isn't), and how to interact in everyday situations with greater confidence and understanding.